Adeuxline/laberomain.org/install.md

 create database mediawikidb;

-create database mediawikidb_dev;
+create database mediawikidbdev;

 grant all privileges on mediawikidb.* to mediawiki@'localhost' identified by 'mypassword';

-grant all privileges on mediawikidb_dev.* to mediawiki@'localhost' identified by 'mypassword';
+grant all privileges on mediawikidbdev.* to mediawiki@'localhost' identified by 'mypassword';

 flush privileges;